jimmac/blog.jimmac.eu/content/posts/2026-04-22-app-pixels/index.md

 ]
 +++

-A few years back I did a [quick exploration](/posts/pixels/) of what GNOME app icons might look like in an alternate universe where we kept on using `VGA`.
+A few years back I did a [quick exploration](/posts/pixels/) of what GNOME app icons might look like in an alternate universe where we kept on using `VGA` displays.
 Chiselling pixels away is therapeutic.
-So while there is absolutely no use for these, I keep on making them.
+So while there is absolutely no use for these, I keep on making them if only to bring some attention to what really matters for GNOME, having nice apps.

-Here's a batch of mostly [GNOME Circle](https://circle.gnome.org) app icons, with some 3rd party ones thrown in.
+Here's a batch of mostly [GNOME Circle](https://circle.gnome.org) app icons, with some [3rd party](https://flathub.org) ones thrown in.

 <div id="crt-container" class="image-grid pixelated">
 <img src="app-icons-crt-01.png" alt="Pixel art GNOME app icons, batch 1">